duleorlovic/blog/_posts/2016-09-13-ubuntu-working-environment.markdown

   * for example sound icon
 * dns or other network <chrome://net-internals>
 * T-rex game <chrome://network-error/-106>
+* disable url minimisation, go to chrome://flags/#omnibox-ui-hide-steady-state-url-trivial-subdomains and set Omnibox UI Hide Steady-State URL Path, Query, and Ref On Interaction to Disabled

 ## Chrome plugins and extensions